govcondev/ToDo-Exercise/README.md

    - Within the same command-line window, run **npm install** to install all dependencies
    - Once the command completes successfully, run **npm start** to start the application in your browser
 ### Roadmap of Future Improvements
-1. **Continue to style:** Add more features to the list as necessary.
+1. **Continue to style:** Add more features to the application as necessary.
 ### File Structure
 - **Files**
   - `form.js`